 The Proactive Way to Keep Your Smile Safe

 Your smile is the first thing people notice about you.
 As a result, you probably want to take every precaution to keep it looking and feeling its best, right?
 If you’re only worried about tooth decay, cavities, and gum disease, you might want to consider other ways in which your smile can be impacted.
 A dental emergency can not only wreck your aesthetic, but it can also lead to more damaging problems for your oral health if left untreated.
 But how can you make sure your teeth and gums are better protected from harm?
-Your emergency dentist in Garland at Orbit Dental is pleased to provide some helpful tips and advice on what you can do at home to keep your smile safe.
+Your emergency dentist in Garland at Orbit Dental of Garland is pleased to provide some helpful tips and advice on what you can do at home to keep your smile safe.

 Watch What You Eat

 If you enjoy biting into a nice juicy apple, you may want to think twice.
 Hard fruits, candies, and other crunchy foods may taste good, but they can cause you to chip or break a tooth quite easily.
 The best thing you can do is to cut these foods into smaller, more manageable pieces.
 This will prevent unnecessary pressure from being placed onto your teeth, reducing your risk for possible injury.

 But it’s not just food you need to worry about.
 You’ll also want to avoid chewing on ice or inanimate objects like pens or pencils.

 Ask About Customized Mouthguards

 If you or your child enjoy playing sports, it is highly advised that you consider having a customized mouthguard made to protect the mouth.
 Your dentist in Garland can create a personalized mouthguard based on impressions taken of your smile.
 Once it is ready, you will receive a device that is comfortable to wear and will lessen the impact should you experience a hard hit on the field or court.